 The Brochs of Coigach near Achiltibuie, Highlands © The Broch of Coigach Ltd

 Be transported thousands of years back in time and stay in a broch.
 Modelled on traditional Iron Age dwellings, the Brochs of Coigach, near Achiltibuie in the Highlands, are two stunning builds of drystone walls and turf roofs.
 Inside, you can enjoy a completely contemporary experience, with luxurious finishes and local artwork adorning the walls.
-The brochs are tucked into a peaceful hillside overlooking the water and are perfect for some quiet contemplation (with dram of fine malt whisky in hand!).
+This quirky accommodation is tucked into a peaceful hillside overlooking the water and are perfect for some quiet contemplation (with dram of fine malt whisky in hand!).